tbnobed/bookstudio/replit.md

 - June 29, 2025: FIXED critical double timezone conversion bug - removed redundant `{ timeZone: FACILITY_TIMEZONE }` parameters from `format()` function calls that were causing incorrect date calculations when used with `toZonedTime()` conversion, ensuring all weather widgets show data for the same day consistently using FACILITY_TIMEZONE throughout
 - June 29, 2025: EXCLUDED cancelled bookings from engineering view - updated engineering calendar to filter out cancelled bookings from both regular booking display and alerts section, providing cleaner view focused on active facility operations
 - June 29, 2025: REDUCED text sizes in engineering view by 10% - decreased booking card text from text-base to text-sm, titles from text-lg to text-base, details from text-sm to text-xs, reduced padding from p-3 to p-2, and made alert icons and text smaller for more compact display
-- June 29, 2025: REDESIGNED mobile banner for seamless integration - replaced bold gradient background with subtle backdrop blur and white transparency, changed text from white to gray-800, reduced padding and font sizes for cleaner blend with page content
+- June 29, 2025: REDESIGNED mobile banner for seamless integration - created strong blue-to-purple gradient background that matches page's gradient theme, maintained white text with enhanced drop shadow, added subtle geometric overlays for texture while ensuring visual continuity with existing page design

 ## User Preferences